eficode-academy/docker-katas/labs/1-hello-world.md

     to your terminal.

 To try something more ambitious, you can run an Ubuntu container with:
- $ docker run -it ubuntu bash
+ $ docker container run -it ubuntu bash

 Share images, automate workflows, and more with a free Docker ID: https://cloud.docker.com/